At Konscious Keto, we know a visibly marbled rib eye steak is a high-quality fat option to eat on a ketogenic diet.

 Won’t Eating Fat Make You Fat?

-Again, we're not here to vilify any single macronutrient as the sole culprit of weight-loss stalls and fat gain.
+We're not here to vilify any single macronutrient as the sole culprit of weight-loss stalls and fat gain.
 Eating any macronutrient more than our energy needs can result in energy storage and weight gain.

 Before long, your body will adjust your hunger levels to a more balanced position—you'll feel actual hunger signals and eat just until satisfied, without a desire to binge or overeat, finally freedom from cravings and vicious overeating cycles!